jeffknupp/blog/in_progress/new_post.md

         while True:
             if is_prime(start):

+Notice that, .
 The next line takes a bit of explanation.
 While `yield start` would yield the value of `start`, a statement of the form `other = yield value` means, "yield `value` and, when a value is sent to me, set `other` to that value."
 You can "send" values to a generator using the generator's `send` method.